How to Describe Skills on a Resume (+ Examples)

 Require knowledge of software for electronic medical records and planning programs.

-This company appreciates teamwork and patient satisfaction.
+This company appreciates teamwork and patient satisfaction

 In this case, the best resume writing skills will include the keywords in the following list: